What Is A Redirect — Should You Use Web Redirects?

 A. 301 Redirects

-The 301 redirects (or 301 Moved Permanently) must always be used as a permanent redirect when you’re trying to permanently reroute the users to your new page while relaunching a website on a new domain.
+The 301 redirects (or R 301 Moved Permanently) must always be used as a permanent redirect when you’re trying to permanently reroute the users to your new page while relaunching a website on a new domain.
 The best thing about this redirect type is its ability to indicate search engines where users can find the required content in another window’s URL.

 Power Redirect